ShubhamJagtap2000/ELK-Project/README.md

 # ELK-Stack-Project
 - My ELK (Elasticsearch, Logstash, Kibana) work.
-- Here you can find what I have worked on as Associate Software Developer Intern(Virtual) at Firewires Solutions Pvt.
+- Here you can find what I have worked on as an Associate Software Developer Intern(Virtual) at Firewires Solutions Pvt.
 Ltd. during COVID-19.

 # What is ElasticSearch?

 - ElasticSearch is an open-source search engine built on top of Apache Lucene, as the rest of the ELK Stack, including Logstash and Kibana
-- Supports full-text search i.e. completely document based instead of tables and schema
+- Supports full-text search i.e. completely document-based instead of tables and schema
 - Used for Single Page Application Projects

 # What is Logstash?

 - Tool for collecting and monitoring logs from remote machines
-- Works as data pipeeline for ElasticSearch
+- Works as data pipeline for ElasticSearch

 # What is Kibana?

 - Data exploration and visualization tool
-- Used for log and time series analysis, application monitoring and operational intelligence
+- Used for log and time series analysis, application monitoring, and operational intelligence
 - A front-end UI to your ELK Stack

 - **Role of Kibana**: